 Topics in This Field

-Elite Medical Experts has extensive experience in cruise ship and Jones Act cases, and secures nationally recognized university experts for all aspects of maritime litigation and consulting, including:
+Elite Medical Experts has extensive experience in medical issues involving cruise ships and Jones Act cases, and secures nationally recognized university experts for all aspects of maritime litigation and consulting, including:

 - Cruise Ship Medicine